-Where sensing involves a child in learning content, attending is directed to an unraveling and analysis of learning material.
+Where sensing involves a child in learning content, attending is directed to an unraveling and analyzing the learning material.
 A child wants to remedy a situation via attending whenever he/she experiences wonder or curiosity on the level of sensing - such as when feeling he/she does not have complete knowledge or understanding.
-This occurs when the quality of his/her attending is such that he/she can adequately perceive, think, remember etc.

-It must not be overlooked that a teacher has the important accompaniment task of stabilizing a learner's sensing and directing his/her attending on this basis.
+This occurs when the quality of his/her attending is such that he/she can adequately perceive, think, remember etc., hence, a teacher has the important task of stabilizing a learner's sensing and directing his/her attending.
 This matter is returned to later.

-By a synthesis, following are some of the modalities [functions] of attending, as they arise during learning:
+As a synthesis, some of the modalities [functions] of attending, as they arise during learning are:

-a. attending is an accentuation of an [original] intention to learn Based on a stable sensing, attending is viewed as a continuation of the original intention to learn, found on the level of sensing, and as accentuating it.
+a. attending is an accentuation of an [original] intention to learn Based on a stable sensing, attending is viewed as a continuation of the original intention to learn found on the level of sensing, and as accentuating it.
 Attending is a mode which directs a child's total learning potentialities to the object of attending.
 It is supported by a stable sensing, and it predisposes a child to take a gnostic/cognitive attitude.
-Thus, attending is an elevation in the level of his/her intention to learn, in that it is supported by a decision to remain involved with the content:
+Thus, attending is an elevation in the level of his/her intention to learn, in that it is supported by a decision to remain involved with the content;

 b. attending accompanies (sustains) gnostic/cognitive learning As noted, attending is a precondition for, and a sustaining accompanier of all gnostic/cognitive learning.
 Thus, effective learning, by means of perceiving, thinking, remembering, etc. can only be actualized effectively when a child attends.
-At the same time, a diminished attending is a reduction in the quality of his/her perceiving, thinking, etc. Although a stable sensing lays the foundation for attending, its quality also can be influenced by the valence of the learning material, an instruction, external factors, etc. Whether the data in a learning situation positively or negatively influence a child's decision to pay attention always depends on the stability or lability of his/her sensing.
-However, if his/her attending has a positive direction, then the gnostic/cognitive modes of learning are more directed, and this makes effective learning possible.
-Hence, attending implies intensified gnostic/cognitive activities such as concentrating, sharpened attending and trying.
+At the same time, a diminished attending is a reduction in the quality of his/her perceiving, thinking, etc. Although a stable sensing lays the foundation for attending, its quality also can be influenced by the [attractive or repulsive] valence of the learning material, an instruction, external factors, etc. Whether the data in a learning situation positively or negatively influence a child's decision to pay attention is always influenced by the stability of his/her sensing.
+However, if his/her attending has a positive direction, then the gnostic/cognitive modes are more directed, and this makes effective learning more likely.
+Hence, attending implies intensified gnostic/cognitive activities such as a deeper concentrating, sharpened attending and trying harder.